 Next in line is Lakirta, who is visiting for the second time to update her resume and turn in her completed practice job application.
 The volunteer opens her Zoho profile, opens her resume, and asks Lakirta for any new information for her resume.
 Lakirta proudly says that she now has a driver’s license, which qualifies her for more jobs.
 The volunteer adds this to her resume and verifies that the rest of her resume is up-to-date.
 Finally, they email Lakirta a copy of her resume and print three copies for her to take to interviews.
 She smiles as the volunteer hands the copies to her.

 Samuel, here for the third time, is finally ready to apply to an open position.
 He hands his resume to the volunteer and explains that he has just earned his welding certification.
 After consulting the available positions, they find that an iron-working job is open.
 Samuel reviews the job’s location, schedule, and wage range to verify that he is a good fit for the position.
-His information and the job opening are sent to Tirzah, our Employment Specialist, so she can arrange an interview for Samuel.
-Tirzah will call him in a few days to set up a time to meet with him and prepare him for the interview.
+His information and the job opening are sent to our Employment Specialist so she can arrange an interview for Samuel.
+Our Employment Specialist will call him in a few days to set up a time to meet with him and prepare him for the interview.

 The walk in hours are almost over, and there is no one waiting, so it’s time to start cleaning up.
 All volunteers assist with cleanup and preparing for the next walk-in shift.